mach-systems/MACH-ETH/README.md

 Product Number: MACH-ETH

-A STM32CubeIDE example project that shows the usage of all peripherals.
+An STM32CubeIDE example project that shows the usage of all peripherals.

 ### Device Features:
 - 10/100 Ethernet port